joint-em/FTCS/README.md

 Code
 ----------------
 This folder includes the implementation of all algorithms, datasets, and a Jupyter notebook for convenience, including many examples and samples of experiments.
-For further explanation, please refer to the README file in this folder.
+For more details, please refer to the README file in this folder.

 Paper (Full Version)